theNestruo/dark-minus-theme-vscode/README.md

 This syntax theme is available in the **Dark-- (Visual Studio)** workbench theme variation only.

+### Dark- custom

+Custom version with my personal preferences to improve readability and visualize structure more clearly.

 ## Screenshots

 ![Dark- (Visual Studio) (Flat UI)](media/images/Dark-%20(Flat%20UI).png)